MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-planning.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 10/01/2018
+ms.date: 04/01/2019
 ms.author: sgroespe
-ms.openlocfilehash: 41fb80f39edc87aabce18c5ef39e799148eb0058
+ms.openlocfilehash: b0fdc5b1c0b76db96652e363979e6eb55f3c6c24
-ms.sourcegitcommit: d09f5ee0e164c7716f4ccb2ed71e2f9732a1f4f9
+ms.sourcegitcommit: bd78a5d990c9e83174da1409076c22df8b35eafd
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/19/2019
+ms.lasthandoff: 03/31/2019
-ms.locfileid: "852210"
+ms.locfileid: "929590"
 ---
 # <a name="planning"></a>Planning
 The production operations required to transform inputs into finished goods must be planned daily or weekly depending on the volume and nature of the products. [!INCLUDE[d365fin](includes/d365fin_md.md)] offers features to supply for anticipated and actual demand from sale, assembly, and production as well as features for distribution planning using stockkeeping units and location transfers.

 > [!NOTE]
 > This topic mainly describes planning for companies involved in manufacturing or assembly management where the resulting supply orders can be either production, assembly, transfer, or purchase orders.
-The main interface for this planning work is the **Planning Worksheet** page.
+The main interface for this planning work is the **Planning Worksheet** page.<br /><br />
 > [!INCLUDE[d365fin](includes/d365fin_md.md)] also supports supply planning for wholesale companies where the resulting supply orders can only be transfer and purchase orders.
 The main interface for this planning work is the **Requisition Worksheet** page, which is described indirectly in this topic as most planning functionality applies to both worksheets.

 Before you can plan and execute production orders, you must configure production capacities, such as creating shop calendars, routings, production BOMs, and machine centres.
 For more information, see [Setting Up Manufacturing](production-configure-production-processes.md).